Public Records & Services in Farmington

 Frequently Asked Questions

 To register to vote in Farmington, New Hampshire, residents can register online through the New Hampshire Secretary of State's website, by mail, or in person at the Strafford County elections office.
 New Hampshire requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Hampshire Secretary of State's voter lookup tool.
-For local municipal elections in Farmington, contact the Strafford County Clerk's office for schedules and ballot information.
+For local county and state elections (Farmington is an unincorporated community in Strafford County and does not hold municipal elections), contact the Strafford County Clerk's office for schedules and ballot information.

 Property records for Farmington, New Hampshire are maintained by Strafford County.
 The county assessor's office holds property tax records, assessed values, and ownership information.
 Property deeds, liens, and mortgage documents are filed with the county recorder's office.
 Many counties in New Hampshire offer online portals where residents can search property records by address or owner name.
 For federal property related records, the USA.gov website provides guidance on accessing land patents, federal tax liens, and other property documentation.